korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 20 : tr: This is the command used to translate or delete characters.
 -d 'cC': This option specifies the characters to be deleted, which are c and C.

 task 21 : The rev command will read the input from standard input and print the reversed output to standard output.

+task 22 : cut -d: -f1,6 /etc/passwd - extracts the first and sixth field from each line of the /etc/passwd file, using ":" as the delimiter sort -t: -k1 - sorts the output based on the first field (i.e., the usernames), using ":" as the delimiter The output consists of two columns, with the usernames in the first column and the home directories in the second column.